openedx/ecommerce/.github/PULL_REQUEST_TEMPLATE.md

 ## Anyone internally merging to this repository is expected to [release and monitor their changes](https://openedx.atlassian.net/wiki/spaces/RS/pages/1835106870/How+to+contribute+to+our+repositories); if you are not able to do this DO NOT MERGE, please coordinate with someone who can to ensure that the changes are released.

+## Required Testing
+[ ] Before deploying this change, complete a purchase in the stage environment.
+(^ We can remove that manual check once REV-2624 is done and the corresponding e2e test runs again)

 ## Description

 Describe what this pull request changes, and why these changes were made.
 How will these changes affect other people, installations of edx, etc.?